The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: Acknowledgements

 We acknowledge that CHIME is located on the traditional, ancestral, and unceded territory of the Syilx/Okanagan people.
 We are grateful to the staff of the Dominion Radio Astrophysical Observatory, which is operated by the National Research Council of Canada.
 CHIME is funded by a grant from the Canada Foundation for Innovation (CFI) 2012 Leading Edge Fund (Project 31170) and by contributions from the provinces of British Columbia, Qu\'{e}bec and Ontario.
 The CHIME/FRB Project, which enabled development in common with the CHIME/Pulsar instrument, is funded by a grant from the CFI 2015 Innovation Fund (Project 33213) and by contributions from the provinces of British Columbia and Qu\'{e}bec, and by the Dunlap Institute for Astronomy and Astrophysics at the University of Toronto.
 Additional support was provided by the Canadian Institute for Advanced Research (CIFAR), McGill University and the McGill Space Institute thanks to the Trottier Family Foundation, and the University of British Columbia.
 The CHIME/Pulsar instrument hardware was funded by NSERC RTI-1 grant EQPEQ 458893-2014.

-This research was enabled in part by support provided by the BC Digital Research Infrastructure Group and the Digital Research Alliance of Canada (alliancecan.ca).\\ A.M.C is supported by the Ontario Graduate Scholarship\\ K.C. is supported by a UBC Four Year Fellowship (6456)\\ F.A.D is supported by a UBC Four Year Fellowship (6456)\\ B.M.G. is supported by an NSERC Discovery Grant (RGPIN-2022-03163), and by the Canada Research Chairs (CRC) program.\\ J. W. McKee is a CITA Postdoctoral Fellow: This work was supported by Ontario Research Fund—research Excellence Program (ORF-RE) and the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference CRD 523638-18]\\ A.B.P. is a McGill Space Institute (MSI) Fellow and a Fonds de Recherche du Quebec -- Nature et Technologies (FRQNT) postdoctoral fellow.\\ Z.P. is a Dunlap Fellow.\\ V.M.K. holds the Lorne Trottier Chair in Astrophysics \& Cosmology,a Distinguished James McGill Professorship, and receives support from an NSERC Discovery grant (RGPIN 228738-13), from an R. Howard Webster Foundation Fellowship from CIFAR, and from the FRQNT CRAQ.\\ Pulsar and FRB research at UBC are supported by an NSERC Discovery Grant and by the Canadian Institute for Advanced Research\\
+This research was enabled in part by support provided by the BC Digital Research Infrastructure Group and the Digital Research Alliance of Canada (alliancecan.ca).\\ A.M.C is supported by the Ontario Graduate Scholarship\\ K.C. is supported by a UBC Four Year Fellowship (6456)\\ F.A.D is supported by a UBC Four Year Fellowship (6456)\\ JWM gratefully acknowledges support by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference \#CITA 490888-16]\\ B.M.G. is supported by an NSERC Discovery Grant (RGPIN-2022-03163), and by the Canada Research Chairs (CRC) program.\\ J. W. McKee is a CITA Postdoctoral Fellow: This work was supported by Ontario Research Fund—research Excellence Program (ORF-RE) and the Natural Sciences and Engineering Research Council of Canada (NSERC) [funding reference CRD 523638-18]\\ A.B.P. is a Banting Fellow, McGill Space Institute (MSI) Fellow, and a Fonds de Recherche du Quebec -- Nature et Technologies (FRQNT) postdoctoral fellow.\\ Z.P. is a Dunlap Fellow.\\ V.M.K. holds the Lorne Trottier Chair in Astrophysics \& Cosmology,a Distinguished James McGill Professorship, and receives support from an NSERC Discovery grant (RGPIN 228738-13), from an R. Howard Webster Foundation Fellowship from CIFAR, and from the FRQNT CRAQ.\\ Pulsar and FRB research at UBC are supported by an NSERC Discovery Grant and by the Canadian Institute for Advanced Research\\

 Software: \texttt{PRESTO, SPEGID, FETCH, PSRCHIVE, DSPSR, TEMPO, TEMPO2}